jan-matthis/fab_rq/README.md

 # fabrq

-Provides a couple of useful commands to manage [Redis Queue](https://python-rq.org) across hosts with [Fabric](http://www.fabfile.org), most notably starting and stoppping many workers at once.
+Provides a couple of useful commands to manage [Redis Queue](https://python-rq.org) across hosts with [Fabric](http://www.fabfile.org), most notably starting and stopping many workers at once.

 After cloning, install with: